MSena/GetCleanDataCourseProject/README.md

 Converting a ftable to data.frame is not nice if you want to keep column names (I tried to do it but couldn't find a convenient way), so I'm naming the variable only after getting the data.frame of step5 (and not in a previous step, as it was supposed to if you consider the project's five steps).
 Finally, You may see rm() all over the place: the idea is to remove from memory all data that is no longer needed.
+This script is far from optimized, but it delivers...

 ### Instructions:

 1. Source run_analysis.R
 2. type run_analysis() in the console

 In the end you get the requested txt file, the table returned in the Console (for RStudio), and a farewell message.
-Nothing is kept on memory.
+Nothing is kept on memory, apart from the function itself.

 ###Development Info